TELE-TWIN/clamav-faq/mirrors/MirrorsCoordination.md

   </Location>
 </IfModule></pre>

-Create the directory for CBandScoreboard and make it writeable by the apache-user:
+Create the directory for CBandScoreboard and make it writeable by the apache-user.

 <pre>$ chown wwwrun.www /srv/www/scoreboard/</pre>

 The status page can be found on http://your-domain/cband-status.

 With mod_cband you can also limit the download speed based on monthly traffic or the source-ip.
 For more information see http://codee.pl/cband_documentation.html

-Thanks to Florian Schaal - 2011-07-14
+Thanks to Florian Schaal, 2011-07-14

-# Reducing traffic:
+# Reducing traffic #

-## The centrally maintained blacklist
+## The centrally maintained blacklist ##

-We provide a configuration file for Apache and Lighttpd which lists:
+We provide a configuration file for Apache and Lighttpd which lists.

   * IP addresses that are reported by our mirrors as abusers
   * obsolete ClamAV installations

-The names of the files are:
+The names of the files are.

   * local_blacklist_apache - written following Apache mod_access syntax, it can be used as an .htaccess file
   * local_blacklist_lighttpd - meant to be included into lighttpd config.